cfxdevkit/conflux-box/submission/media/DEMO_VIDEO_INSTRUCTIONS.md

 The Protocols section showcases real DeFi integration - here you can access GinsenSwap for DEX trading and Meson Bridge for cross-chain transfers.
 These integrations work on both testnet and mainnet, providing real utility to developers.

-Everything is powered by the official Conflux DevKit packages, providing real-time updates through WebSocket integration."
+Everything is powered by preview versions of the upcoming Conflux DevKit packages, providing real-time updates through WebSocket integration."
 ```

 ### 4. Technical Implementation (60 seconds)